bodo-ai/Bodo/docs/docs/faq.md

 See [wrap_python docs][objmode].

-### Can Bodo read from databases like Postgres, Snowflake, or BigQuery?
+### Can Bodo DataFrames read from databases like Postgres, Snowflake, or BigQuery?

-Bodo can read from all databases that are readable in Python.
+Bodo DataFrames can read from all databases that are readable in Python.
 The Snowflake connector is especially optimized for very high performance.

-### Does Bodo work inside Databricks environment?
+### Does Bodo DataFrames work inside Databricks environment?

-Bodo currently does not work inside Databricks due to networking restrictions.
+Bodo DataFrames currently does not work inside Databricks due to networking restrictions.
 We plan to investigate and provide a solution.

-### Can I create custom user-defined functions (UDFs) with Bodo?
+### Can I create custom user-defined functions (UDFs) with Bodo DataFrames?

-Yes, Bodo is particularly good at accelerating UDFs in Pandas APIs such as `DataFrame.apply` and `Series.map`.
+Yes, Bodo DataFrames is particularly good at accelerating UDFs in Pandas APIs such as `DataFrame.apply` and `Series.map`.

 ### What is the difference between the open source compute engine and the Bodo Cloud Platform?

 The Bodo Cloud Platform simplifies managing compute clusters, notebooks and jobs that use the Bodo engine.
 Bodo Cloud Platform currently supports AWS and Azure.

-### Does Bodo have a SQL interface?
+### Does Bodo DataFrames have a SQL interface?

 Yes, BodoSQL is a high performance SQL engine that provides vectorized streaming execution and support distributed clusters using MPI.